Amitabha01/Journey_mate/README.md

 - **User Authentication**: Secure login and signup using Firebase Authentication.
 - **Ride Creation**: Create rides with detailed information like origin, destination, date, time, and price.
 - **Ride Search**: Search for available rides based on your preferences.
-- **Live Map Integration**: View rides and user locations on an interactive Mapbox map.
+- **Live Map Integration**: View rides and user locations on an interactive map.
 - **Chat System**: Communicate with other users via real-time chat for each ride.
 - **Profile Management**: View and manage your profile details, including profile picture and car details.
 - **Booking Confirmation**: Confirm your ride bookings with ease.
-- **Admin Controls**: Manage users, block/unblock accounts, and verify user profiles.(Pending...)
+- **Admin Controls**: Manage users, block/unblock accounts, and verify user profiles.

+### 🌱 Environmental Impact
+- **Reduce Pollution**: By encouraging carpooling, Journey Mate App helps reduce the number of vehicles on the road, lowering carbon emissions and air pollution.
+- **Energy Efficiency**: Shared rides optimize fuel consumption, contributing to energy conservation.
+- **Community Contribution**: Promotes eco-friendly travel habits and builds a community of environmentally conscious travelers.

 ### 🌐 Multi-Platform Support
 - **Android**: Optimized for Android devices.